 JR Tolkien's "The Hobbit" has 95,022 words and it was turned into three epic movies.
 Yet a question about learning a new coding language has it beat by 300 words.

-That's why, at Coder Foundry, we teach the .NET framework.
+at Coder Foundry, we teach the .NET framework.

 At our coding bootcamp we train students in .NET because it's used by the type of company you should target if you want a great job, in any area of the country.